Read our Transparency Policy

 Communities applying to the Water Trust must contribute land, labor and materials to a project.
 As a condition of our investment, we insist that villagers work alongside our team to improve their community’s water and sanitation.

 Participating communities must build latrines and improve sanitation before we install a well.
 We’ve witnessed how the implementation of hygiene education, better sanitation practices and clean water can have a multiplier effect on society.

-As our partner, you can see how a specific community has benefited from your donations.
+As our partner, you can see how communities have benefited from your donations.
 You’ll also have access to real-time performance reporting that creates a new model for transparency among nonprofits.
 Learn more.

 Providing clean water isn’t a onetime proposition.
 The Water Trust can effect long-lasting, sustainable change to the developing East African communities that need it most.
 Learn more about how we ensure lasting impact.

 We have a long tradition of bringing you closer to our work by transparently sharing our progress on project activities as well as the...View Post